Colorful Normandy & Monet’s Gardens

 In the afternoon, we’ll visit the much smaller 1.4-acre Jardin Agapanthe for a guided tour.
 Pathways, terraces, walls, watercourses and pools lead you through different experiences in the always-changing garden of designer Alexandre Thomas.
 Prepare to be surprised by the unique and playful plant combinations.

-We’ll start the day in the picturesque Honfleur, where the Seine meets the English Channel.
-It’s easy to see why so many artists, like Claude Monet and Eugène Boudin, have made this breathtaking city their home.
+At midday we'll visit the picturesque city Honfleur, where the Seine meets the English Channel.
+It’s easy to see why so many artists, such as Claude Monet and Eugène Boudin, have made this breathtaking city their home.
 We’ll be able to check out galleries and shops, enjoy the view of the water and have lunch on our own.

 The remainder of the afternoon will be spent at Château de Brécy, a masterpiece of a garden that grows around a historic 17th-century castle.
 Here meticulously pruned yew and boxwood hedges and topiary extend for miles in a series of terraces that each feature a different style of planting—formal gardens at their best.